lanl-aea/waves/docs/tutorial_sensitivity_study.rst

 the SALib :cite:`salib` based parameter generator :meth:`waves.parameter_generators.SALibSampler` instead of the SciPy :cite:`scipy` based parameter generator :meth:`waves.parameter_generators.SobolSequence`.
-Both SALib and SciPy are good packages for generating samples and post-processing data, but this tutorial will use SALib for the sensitivity analysis post-processing workflow so the tutorial will generate with the matching package.
+Both SALib and SciPy are good packages for generating samples and post-processing data, but this tutorial will use SALib for the sensitivity analysis post-processing workflow so the tutorial will generate samples with the matching package.
 It is not always necessary to match the sample generator to the sensitivity analysis tools, but some analysis solutions are sensitive to the sample generation algorithm.
 Readers are encouraged to review both packages to match the sample generation and analysis strategy to their needs.